 - Trauma should be avoided, and strategies for prevention of ulcers employed.
 Wound care for established ulcers is as for other diabetic ulcers.

-- Immunomodulating drugs have also been used, with varying levels of success, to treat necrobiosis lipoidica:9]
+- Immunomodulating drugs have also been used, including:11, 12]

 - Antiplatelet treatment seems logical but controlled trials have had different results.
 Aspirin and dipyridamole have been used.
 Pentoxifylline decreases blood viscosity and increases fibrinolysis and erythrocyte deformity and it may be helpful.
 Ticlopidine and perilesional injections of heparin have been used in uncontrolled trials.